heygrady/fetch-actions/README.md

 You can read [more about fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) on MDN.

 ## fetchAction in action
-In our application we want to [`dispatch`](http://redux.js.org/docs/api/Store.html#dispatch) an [`action`](http://redux.js.org/docs/basics/Actions.html) that triggers a fetch call.
+In our redux application we want to [`dispatch`](http://redux.js.org/docs/api/Store.html#dispatch) an [`action`](http://redux.js.org/docs/basics/Actions.html) that triggers a fetch call.
 Ultimately we want to inject the resulting data into our app (using a [`reducer`](http://redux.js.org/docs/basics/Reducers.html)).
 Of course, redux has a strictly synchronous, [unidirectional workflow](http://redux.js.org/docs/basics/DataFlow.html).
-There are ways to integrate redux with [an asynchronous flow](http://redux.js.org/docs/advanced/AsyncActions.html).
+There are ways &mdash; middleware &mdash; to integrate redux with [an asynchronous flow](http://redux.js.org/docs/advanced/AsyncActions.html).

-Most redux examples leave this asynchronous middle step completely up to the implementor.
-This is purposely exposed in the redux ecosystem as [middleware](http://redux.js.org/docs/advanced/Middleware.html).
+Most redux examples leave this asynchronous middle step &mdash; exposed in the redux ecosystem as [middleware](http://redux.js.org/docs/advanced/Middleware.html) &mdash; completely up to the implementor.
 We'll see later that fetch-actions is designed to work with redux-like middleware like [redux-thunk](https://github.com/gaearon/redux-thunk) or [redux-saga](https://github.com/redux-saga/redux-saga).

 In the [fetch example from the redux manual](http://redux.js.org/docs/advanced/ExampleRedditAPI.html), they show the `fetch` call embedded in a `thunk`.
 They completely ignore any complexity, like translating an action into a proper URI or transforming the API response.
 The redux manual is purposely naive in this regard because they are trying to highlight redux, not fetch.